top of page

 What We Do

-The relationships and sexuality practice directed by Dr. David Roth with other consulting specialist clinicians is distinguished by its unique, multidisciplinary, integral/wholistic (mind-body-spirit and social-interpersonal-cultural) approach.
-Additionally, work at the Center is informed by the very latest advances in affective neuroscience.
+The relationships and sexuality practice directed by Dr. David Roth in consultation with other specialists is distinguished by its unique, multidisciplinary, integral/wholistic (mind-body-spirit and social-interpersonal-cultural) approach.

 If YOU believe you have a problem, you probably do.
+Reach out to us.

 We are committed to helping you to understand your situation or condition, identify your options, and provide or arrange for the most capable professional help you may need.
 As humans, our bodies, hearts and souls yearn for profound intimate experiences and rewarding relationships.
 But achieving these aims is not always simple, easy, or intuitive.

 If you wonder whether we can help someone like you, simply inquire.
+We will be truthful.
+Chances are we can.

 Couples kiss